ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Toggle Editor (you can move stuff around (if you really want a bunch of colonists moving around inside a dome that isn't there anymore)
 Open In Ged Editor (lets you open some objects in the ged editor) Start Mysteries
-Remove Building Limits:
-Buildings can be placed almost anywhere (no uneven terrain, it messes the buildings up) no tunnels in domes either I'm afraid, but unlimited tunnel length :)

-Also includes default menuitems for all toggleable settings

 Settings are saved at %APPDATA%\Surviving Mars\CheatMenuModSettings.lua
 ^ delete to reset to default settings (unless it's something like changing capacity of RC Transports, that's kept in savegame)